Britnee Timberlake: Later career outside of politics

 In 2023, Timberlake became the Chief Community Development officer at a credit union.
 There she is responsible for designing socially conscious banking products to help close the racial wealth gap.

 International relations and humanitarian work

 In various capacities, Timberlake has hosted six international delegations from West Africa.
 She completed missionary work in Jamaica in 2007.
 She partners with Embrace Relief and Sandji CDC to provide relief to countries in need of water and transportation.

 Personal life

 A resident of East Orange, New Jersey, she is married to Dimitri Charles, a Newark fireman and small business owner.
-Timberlake and her husband have three sons together as well as two older sons, part of a blended family.
+Timberlake and her husband have four sons together as well as two older sons, part of a blended family.
 Timberlake was sworn into the Assembly while nine months pregnant with her first child.

 Awards

 Timberlake has received many awards for her work in public service.
 Some of the notable awards include: